hafriedlander/php-peg/README.md

 = PHP PEG - A PEG compiler for parsing text in PHP

-This is a Paring Expression Grammer compiler for PHP.
-PEG parsers are an alternative to other CFG grammers that includes both tokenization and lexing in a single top down grammer.
+This is a Paring Expression Grammar compiler for PHP.
+PEG parsers are an alternative to other CFG grammars that includes both tokenization and lexing in a single top down grammar.
 For a basic overview of the subject, see http://en.wikipedia.org/wiki/Parsing_expression_grammar

 == Quick start

 - Write a parser.
-A parser is a PHP class with a grammer contained within it in a special syntax.
+A parser is a PHP class with a grammar contained within it in a special syntax.
 The filetype is .peg.inc.
 See the examples directory.
 - Compile the parser. php ./cli.php ExampleParser.peg.inc > ExampleParser.php
 - Use the parser (you can also include code to do this in the input parser - again see the examples directory):